| vectorized-ox {ox} | R Documentation |

 when

-To invert the switch one can use XO
+To invert the switch one can use XO which is equivalent of

-OX(Negate(.f), ..., .then, .else)
+OX(Negate(.f), ..., .then, .else).

 Value

-.
-Returned object is a .then
+atomic or list.
+Returned object is a .then object with elements

-depending on a result of the logical condition.
+replaced by .else depending on a result of the logical condition.

 Examples